Decomposing Network Influence: Social Influence Regression: Empirical Application

 \subsection{Performance Comparison}

 A common and important argument for employing a network based approach is that it aids in better accounting for the data generating process underlying relational data structures.

-Thus, in this case, the network approach should actually better predict conflict in an out-of-sample test.
+Thus, in this case, the network approach should actually better predict conflict in an out-ofsample test.
 To put the performance of this model in context, we compare it to a standard GLM that does not account for dependence patterns in the network, but is similarly parameterized.
 Additionally, given the recent interest in machine learning methods as tools for prediction within the social sciences we compare the performance against a generalized boosted model (GBM).

 Boosting methods have become a popular approach in the machine learning to ensemble over decision tree models in a sequential manner.
 At each iteration, a new model is trained with respect to the error of the ensemble at that point. \citet{friedman:2001} greatly extended the learning procedure underlying boosting algorithms, by modifying the approach to choose new models at every iteration so that they would be maximally correlated with the negative gradient of some loss function relevant to the ensemble.
 In the case of a squared-error loss function, this would correspond to sequentially fitting the residuals.
 We use a generalized version of this model developed by \citet{ridgeway:2012} that extends this framework to the estimation of a variety of distribution types---in our case, a Poisson regression model.
 In general, these types of models have been shown to give substantial predictive advantage over alternative methods, such as GLM, and should provide a useful point of comparison.\footnote{The $\sf{R}$ \pkg{gbm} package on CRAN implements this estimator \citep{ridgeway:2012}.}